MicrosoftDocs/defender-docs/exposure-management/exposure-insights-overview.md

 - Identify potential improvements across all Microsoft 365 workloads and 3rd party services.
 - Improve their security posture by providing discoverability, visibility, guidance, and control.
 - Report to leadership on the current state of the organization's security posture and sustain progress with historical data reports.
-- Benchmark the organization's status over time and compare with benchmarks and established key performance indicators (KPIs).
+- Benchmark the organization's status over time and compare it with benchmarks and established key performance indicators (KPIs).

 You can continue to use secure score tools to plan and improve your overall security posture with secure score as a tracking metric.